ppeetteerrs/logseq-pkm/pages/Inflation.md

 	- {{youtube-timestamp 465}} Why is hyperinflation bad?
 		- No one keeps any cash in their hand, spend it the moment they get it
 		- Banking, credit systems do not work anymore
-		- Lowers productivity
+		- Lowers productivity => just earn enough to survive, there is no point earning more
-		- Economy needs a complete revamp (in the process leads to rise of social unrest, rise of extreme )
+		- Economy needs a complete revamp (in the process leads to rise of social unrest, rise of extremist governments etc.)
+	-